Overview

 Software Development

-To make the codebase easier to maintain we ask that you follow the guidelines below on coding style, linting, typing, documentation and testing.
-These entail a number of additional dependencies that can be installed with the following command.
+To make the codebase easier to maintain we ask that you follow the guidelines below on coding style, linting, typing,

-This will pull in all the dependencies we use for development (dev), tests
+This will pull in all the dependencies we use for development (dev), tests (tests) and writing documentation

 Coding Style/Linting

-Using a consistent coding style has many benefits (see
+Using a consistent coding style has many benefits (see Linting : What is all the fluff

-implements the checks made by Flake8), isort, mypy
+checks made by Flake8), isort, mypy and numpydoc-validation.
+We also

-passes pylint which helps identify code duplication and reduces some
+like to ensure the code passes pylint which helps identify code duplication and reduces some of the code

-of the code smells that we are all prone to making.
-A .pylintrc
+smells that we are all prone to making.
+A .pylintrc is included in the repository.
+These checks are run

-pre-commit.ci and have to pass before contributions can be
+on all Pull Requests via pre-commit.ci and have to pass before contributions can be merged to main.

 Many popular IDEs such as VSCode, PyCharm, Spyder and Emacs all have support for integrating these linters into your workflow such that when you save a file the linting/formatting is automatically applied.